Marker Logo

 Topics.
 This memorial is listed in this topic list: War, US Civil.

 Location.
-36° 3.403′ N, 76° 36.574′ W. Marker is in Edenton, North Carolina, in Chowan County.
-Memorial is on South Broad Street south of Water Street, in the median.
+Memorial has been reported missing.
+It was located near 36° 3.403′ N, 76° 36.574′ W. Memorial was in Edenton, North Carolina, in Chowan County.
+It was on South Broad Street south of Water Street, in the median.
 Touch for map.
-Marker is in this post office area: Edenton NC 27932, United States of America.
+Memorial was in this post office area: Edenton NC 27932, United States of America.
 Touch for directions.

 Our Confederate Dead Monument image.
 Click for full size.